Savvy Swaps: Natural Toothpaste + Oral Health

 - TriLink Natural Bamboo Charcoal Toothbrush

-Don’t forget: For a limited time, you can get 10% off plus FREE shipping when you use the code ‘ROOT10’ to buy Earthpaste.
+Get 15% off when you use the code ‘ROOT’ to buy Earthpaste (and anything else at Redmond!).
 Or you can buy Earthpaste on Amazon.

 What’s your favorite natural toothpaste and oral health products?
 Share in the comments below!